nanoacademic/devicegen/README.md

 ## About devicegen

-devicegen is a split-gate device generator targeting mainly spin qubit applications.
+devicegen is a gated quantum dot device generator targeting mainly spin qubit applications.
 It enables to create Gmsh mesh files corresponding to a gate geometry defined in a GDS layout text file.

 ## Community